kev1nweng/reel-sync/README.en.md

 - [ ] Other features
   - [ ] Direct share link
   - [ ] Background image customization

+## License

+The source code of this project is released under the **GPL-3.0 License**.

+> The GNU General Public License version 3 (GPL-3.0), released by the Free Software Foundation (FSF) in 2007, is a copyleft license designed to safeguard users' freedoms to run, study, share, and modify software.
+> It mandates that derivative works incorporating GPL 3.0-licensed code must adopt the same license, ensuring source code availability and preventing proprietary restrictions.
+> The license also addresses technical neutrality in digital rights management (DRM) and enhances compatibility with other open-source licenses.

+For more information, please refer to the [LICENSE](LICENSE) file.

 ## Start Developing In One Line